FWP Matese

 F.W.P.
 Matese was an Italian football club based in Sepicciano, Piedimonte Matese, Caserta, Campania.
 The club had played in both Prima Categoria Molise and Eccellenza Molise.

 History

 Founded in 2011 as F.W.P.
 Piedimonte Matese, the club was renamed F.W.P.
 Matese in 2013.
 F.W.P.
-Matese played home fixtures at Stadio Pasqualino Ferrante, a ground shared with neighbours Tre Pini Matese.
+Matese played home fixtures at the Stadio Pasqualino Ferrante, a ground shared with neighbours Tre Pini Matese.

 Nearby clubs

 Their closest rivals in terms of distance were A.S.D.
 Alliphae an Alife-based club and then the more established Caserta-based outfit Casertana.
 The distance between Alife and Piedimonte Matese is about 3.3 miles (5.5 km), whilst Caserta is approximately 24 miles (40 km) away.

 Sponsorship & Kit manufacturer

 For the 2015–16 season the club's shirts sponsor was Mec.San.
-The team's home jersey is manufactured by Italian sports brand Givova.
-The away jersey is produced by Zeus Sport.
+The team's home jersey was manufactured by Italian sports brand Givova.
+The away jersey was produced by Zeus Sport.